Estimation of control area in badminton doubles with pose information from top and back view drone videos: Dataset

 \subsection{Data annotation and structure}

 This section outlines our approach for efficiently annotating bounding boxes and shuttlecock locations in drone videos (Fig. \ref{fig:Overview}a).
 Manual annotation is a time-consuming process that can take several hours to annotate a single rally.
-Therefore, we utilized well-established computer vision techniques to shorten the process.
+Therefore, we utilized well-established computer vision techniques to shorten the process as shown in Fig. \ref{fig:fig/data_flow}.

 The dataset is structured such that each rally is accompanied by two annotation files in a simple comma-separated value (CSV) format.
 For shuttlecock detection, each line of the CSV file contains five values: frame number, visibility, x-coordinate, y-coordinate, and status.
 The status of the shuttlecock in each frame was annotated with one of five types: Frying, Hit, Fault, Drop, and Misjudge.
-For players, we also provide corresponding bounding box coordinates in CSV format (Fig. \ref{fig:Overview}a).
+For players, we also provide corresponding bounding box coordinates in CSV format.

 To track players and the shuttlecock in the raw video data, we first use homography transformation to eliminate the offset problem caused by the drone's perspective.
 We segmented each game into several rallies, and for each rally, we estimated the XY-coordinate values for the locations of the four players using tracking, specifically ByteTrack \cite{zhang2022bytetrack}, a popular high-precision multi-object detection and tracking system.
 We detected the shuttlecock location using TrackNet \cite{huang2019tracknet}, an object tracking network that has been proven to exhibit decent tracking capability in games that involve small, high-speed balls such as shuttlecocks.
-We then adjusted any outliers using a simple labeling tool with a MATLAB GUI.
+We adjusted any outliers using a simple labeling tool with a MATLAB GUI, modifying the code originally created and utilized in the study of TrackeNet \cite{huang2019tracknet} to fit our study's requirements.
 Moreover, we utilized direct linear transformation (DLT) to re-identify players' IDs and manually corrected any discrepancies.
 By combining detection results with manual adjustments, we were able to significantly expedite the annotation process.